 There are 2 categories of environmentally relevant activities - resources activities and prescribed environmentally relevant activities.

-From 1 April 2013, it is a requirement of the Environmental Protection Act 1994 that anyone who conducts an environmentally relevant activity must hold an environmental authority for that activity and be registered as a suitable operator with the Department of Environment and Heritage Protection.
+From 1 April 2013, it is a requirement of the Environmental Protection Act 1994 that anyone who conducts an environmentally relevant activity must hold an environmental authority for that activity and be registered as a suitable operator with the Department of Environment and Science.
 If you currently hold an environmental authority or registration certificate you are automatically added to the suitable operator register and are not required to make an application.
 The environmental authority will licence you to operate and is administered by a range of Queensland Government and local government agencies.
 The agency that administers an environmental authority is called the administering authority.

 Council administers the following prescribed environmentally relevant activities:

 Asphalt Manufacturing (1000t or more of asphalt per year);